The Secrets of Jonathan Sperry: Plot

-Dustin (Jansen Panettiere), Albert (Frankie Ryan Manriquez) and Mark (Allen Isaacson) are 12-year-old friends looking forward to Summer fun in 1970.
+Dustin (Jansen Panettiere), Albert (Frankie Ryan Manriquez) and Mark (Allen Isaacson) are 12-year-old friends looking forward to summer fun in 1970.
 Dustin likes a girl named Tanya (Bailey Garno), and so he wants to ask her on a date, but he is nervous because he has never asked anyone out before.
 Dustin's main obstacle is the town bully, Nick (Taylor Boggan), who also likes Tanya.
 When Dustin mows the lawn of 75-year-old Jonathan Sperry (Gavin MacLeod), a man he has seen at church, the two become friends.

 Mr. Sperry begins a Bible study with Dustin and his friends, and encourages them to be kind to Nick.
 Sperry also pays Dustin to mow the lawn of a stubborn, elderly neighbor, Mr. Barnes (Robert Guillaume), although Dustin is told not to let Mr. Barnes know the benefactor of this kindness.
 Throughout the summer, many other boys in the neighborhood get involved in the Bible study, including Nick, who, after a couple of encounters with Mr. Sperry, becomes remorseful and turns from his bullying ways.
 Meanwhile, Dustin finally gets the courage to tell Tanya how much he likes her, but instead of asking her to be his girlfriend, he suggests she start reading the Bible.

 Then one day, Dustin rides his bicycle by Mr. Sperry’s house and discovers a crowd has gathered; Mr. Sperry has died.
 After the funeral, Mr. Barnes visits Dustin to thank him for mowing his lawn, and to tell him he figured out Mr. Sperry was his motivation.
 Mr. Barnes tearfully calls Mr. Sperry a great example of a Christian man.
 After this visit, Dustin’s mother reveals the secret background between Mr. Sperry and Mr. Barnes.
 Mr. Sperry’s wife had died four years earlier in a car accident caused by Mr. Barnes who was drunk.
 Inspired by Mr. Sperry’s kindness after such heartbreak, Dustin decides to continue the Bible study with the neighborhood boys, repeating one of Mr. Sperry’s first lessons with Dustin and his two friends.

 In the years that follow, Dustin and his friends end up going their separate ways.
 Even though Tanya started reading her Bible and became a Christian, she and Dustin never dated or formed a relationship with each other.
 Mr. Barnes became a good friend to Dustin before he died four years afterwards.
-Dustin's two best friends, Albert and Mark soon became involved in speaking on Christian radio shows.
-As for Dustin, he became pastor of his church for 15 years using Jonathan Sperry's Bible.
-Nick the former bully became a faith-filled police officer.
+Albert gets involved in Christian radio shows and Mark becomes a creationist biology professor.
+Dustin became the pastor of his church for 15 years using Sperry's Bible, and Nick became a faith-filled police officer.
+Each year, the four boys visit Sperry's grave while sharing lemonade together.